-I decided to go for a walk down the road to see if I could find help.
+I decided to go for a walk down the road to find help.

 “Are you fucking mad?” said my girlfriend, quite sensibly.

 “Ah… bullshit,” said my girlfriend, quite sensibly.
-The chances of us having broken down anywhere near a station house (or ranch, in American) were slim to none, as some of the stations out in these parts are the size of small European countries.
+The chances of having broken down anywhere near a station (ranch, in American) were slim to none.
+Some of the outback stations are the size of small European countries.

-Reaching the main house I knocked quietly on the front door, then again a little louder.
-I heard sounds of shuffling and confusion, then a middle-aged woman appeared at the door.
-She stared past me, looking for my vehicle.
-The woman seemed bewildered rather than annoyed, that a bedraggled, dreadlocked young man had materialised from thin air to wake her at 6:00am on a Sunday.
+I knocked quietly on the front door, then again a little louder.
+There was shuffling and confusion before a middle-aged woman appeared, staring past me for my vehicle.
+She seemed bewildered rather than annoyed, that a bedraggled, dreadlocked young man had materialised from thin air to wake her at 6:00am on a Sunday.

 This guy was a nut job.
 We quietly stood back for a moment, debating whether he was drunk or merely incompetent.
 Turns out he was both.
-This was going to be an interesting ride back to town.
-It was amazing he’d managed to drive this far and find us in the state he was in, which was the kind of state that requires the majority of cognitive processing be spent avoiding falling over.
-In absolutely no condition to drive, this idiot was going to attempt to tow another vehicle (with my girlfriend and me in it) over 100km back to Longreach.
-His wife was there too, presumably to keep her inebriated husband from falling asleep at the wheel.
+In absolutely no condition to drive, this idiot was going to attempt to tow another vehicle (with my girlfriend and me in it) over 100 kilometers back to town.
+His wife was there too, to keep her heavily inebriated husband from falling asleep at the wheel.
 She was still in her pyjamas.

-We made it back to Longreach.
-My girlfriend told me I should have let us hit him when he braked, for which we then could have easily sued him for negligence and got more money than my car was worth.
-I was exhausted from the non-stop concentration required to not kill us both, and although I could have sued him for being a moron, the fact that he was also drunk meant that he would also probably lose his job, maybe do a little jail-time… I didn’t want to destroy the poor bastard’s life.
-It looked like he was having a tough enough life as it was.
+We made it home.
+My girlfriend told me I should have let us hit him when he braked, for which we then could have easily sued him for negligence and a lot more money than my car was worth.
+She was right actually, but I was exhausted from trying not to have us all killed.
+I didn’t want to destroy this poor bastard’s life.
+He was drunk, and would have lost more than his job if I’d made a complaint.
+It looked like he was having a tough enough time as it was.

 I ordered a beer (as you do) and the owner of the pub, another mate of mine said, “Hey, have a look at this!
 It just arrived from South Australia!”

 He showed me a yellow can of beer.
 It was called Duff.
-It wasn’t red like the fictional beer brand from The Simpsons, and it didn’t have The Simpsons’ Duff beer logo, but somehow it still looked very familiar.
+It wasn’t red like the fictional beer brand from The Simpsons, and it didn’t have The Simpsons’ Duff beer logo, but somehow looked very familiar.
 I had a can of Duff.
-It actually wasn’t bad!
+It wasn’t bad!

-We laughed about the Duff beer and how its makers were probably soon going to hear from some American lawyers, that country being the somewhat litigious place it is.
+We laughed about the Duff beer and how its makers were probably soon going to hear from some American lawyers.
 I bought a carton of Duff, found out where my backyard-mechanic friend Ned probably was, and went to find him.

-I’d never stopped to think about the words ‘panel beating’, which I came to realise, at least as far as Ned was concerned, is a very literal term.
+I’d never given thought to the words ‘panel beating’, which I came to realise is a very literal term.
 In central Australia functionality beats aesthetics every time.
-He manically thrashed the front end of Kermit with a heavy iron mallet in one hand and a can of Duff Beer in the other, casually explaining through the sound of metal on metal that the objective was simply to get the old girl running again (yep, like most old cars, this Kermit was female.
-I mean, how many people do you know who have a car called Harold?
-I also once had a Toyota Corolla called Lola, but according to the Kinks (1970), Lola was actually a transvestite… It is indeed “a mixed up, muddled up, shook up world”…) But I digress.
+He maniacally thrashed the front end of Kermit with a heavy iron mallet in one hand and a Duff Beer in the other, casually explaining through the sound of metal on metal that the objective was simply to get the old girl running again (like most old cars, Kermit was female.
+I mean, how many people do you know who have a car called Harold?).
+I did once, years earlier have a Corolla named Lola.
+Lola was a transvestite… different story.

 Ned had also removed the irreparably buckled hood and everything else that needed replacing.
-We grabbed a few more cans of Duff from the fridge and took his truck across town to a junkyard and helped ourselves to a few used parts that he assured me would do the trick, more or less.
-A couple of old headlights, a radiator, distributor and an old brown hood cost me about fifty bucks, plus twenty for the beer we drank.
+We grabbed a few more cans of Duff from the fridge and took his truck across town to a junkyard and helped ourselves to a few used parts.
+A couple of old headlights, a radiator, distributor and an old brown hood cost me about fifty bucks, plus plus the twenty for the beer we drank.
 By the next afternoon Kermit wasn’t looking too pretty but she was running again.

 I drove down to the pub to buy another carton of Duff, this time to keep.
-I thought it might be a good little conversation piece, and maybe even worth a bit of money later (this was the mid-90s when The Simpsons was still a very popular and very funny TV show).
+I thought it might be a nice conversation piece, and maybe even worth a bit of money later (this was the mid-90s when The Simpsons was still popular and funny).
 My mate down at the pub had had the same idea.
 He told me he had only one carton left, and that he was keeping it.

 Of course, Rupert Murdoch’s Fox Corporation, which owns The Simpsons, did very quickly find out about the rogue South Australian Duff Beer and immediately ordered all remaining stock to be recalled and destroyed.
-After just a few days the beer was never seen again.
-I was furious with myself for having drunk those cans with Ned, and also very pleased I’d had the semi-drunken foresight to save the last few cans, just in case.
+The beer was never seen again.
+Ned and I had drunk a carton in the back yard that day.
 These cans of beer were now extremely rare.
 Not long after, a carton of Duff was sold to an American collector for $13,000.
 Oh well, easy come…